OctopusDeploy/docs/docs/octopus-rest-api/examples/accounts/create-gcp-account.md

 :::hint
 **Note:**
+Please note there are some items to consider before using these scripts:
-Google Cloud Accounts were added in **Octopus 2021.2**.
-Using this script in earlier versions of Octopus won't work.
+- Google Cloud Accounts were added in **Octopus 2021.2**.
+Using these script examples in earlier versions of Octopus won't work.
+- Script examples that use the [Octopus Clients library](https://github.com/OctopusDeploy/OctopusClients) make use of a new `GoogleCloudAccountResource` type that was added in version **11.3.3355** of the library.
 :::

 ## Usage